AUTHOR: BEC OF 'FOR EVERY HEN'

 MAKE YOUR VENUE AS CREEPY AS POSSIBLE

 A Halloween themed hens party is the perfect excuse to create; with the DIY options being endless (seriously, click here for a ridiculous amount of inspirational do it yourself Halloween decorations)!

 Think candlelight in every room, cobwebs hanging from the ceiling, sheets hung to make the shape of ghosts in mid air, large sticks/leaves painted black placed in vases - covered in ‘spider webs’, pumpkins carved into scary and hilarious faces – lit up by flickering candles.
 It definitely doesn’t have to be expensive to bring the scary to your celebration.

 That being said, if you would like to purchase some items to bring the whole theme together, I recommend visiting your local op shops.
-You are bound to come across furniture and other products that are IDEAL for such a theme (candlesticks, old books, treasure chest, etc.), and if the furniture isn't really your style, it can be taken to another op shop after the party for someone else to enjoy)!
+You are bound to come across furniture and other products that are IDEAL for such a theme (candlesticks, old books, treasure chest, etc.), and if the furniture isn't really your style, it can be taken to another op shop after the party for someone else to enjoy!

 Fun tip: you can make your venue look extra spooky by hanging 'spider webs' in corners and across objects.
 These 'webs' can be created from cotton balls, and then placed into your compost bin after use!
 Click here for DIY instructions.